NLion74/Matrix-Notifier/README.md

 Building from source is not recommended but if you decide to do so anyways heres a guide.

 To configure, edit the server/config.py and the bot/config.py.
-Important values to set before starting are The Bot Creds and room_id in bot/config.py.
+Important values to set before starting are The Bot Creds bot/config.py.

-Afterwards just start the server/main.py and bot/main.py.
+Afterwards just start the server/app.py and bot/main.py.

 #### Disclaimer